Rajneesh movement: 1984 bio-terror attack and subsequent decline

 Several incidents that led to a decline of the movement occurred in The Dalles, the county seat and largest city of Wasco County, Oregon.

-In 1984, Rajneeshee teams engaged in a bio-terror attack, poisoning salad products with salmonella at local restaurants and shops, poisoning 751 people.
+In 1984, Rajneeshee teams engaged in a bio-terror attack in which they purposely contaminated salad products with salmonella at local restaurants and shops.
+Their actions resulted in the non-lethal poisoning of 751 people.
 The motivation behind the attack was to rig the local election allowing the Rajneeshees to gain political power in the city and county.

 The Rajneesh were also discovered to have been running what was called "the longest wiretapping operation ever uncovered".

 These revelations brought criminal charges against several Rajneesh leaders, including Ma Anand Sheela, personal secretary to Rajneesh, who pleaded guilty to charges of attempted murder and assault.

 The convictions would eventually lead to the deportation of the leader of the movement, Rajneesh, along with a 10-year suspended sentence and $400,000 fine, in 1985.
 Urban has commented that the most surprising feature of the Osho phenomenon lies in Rajneesh's "remarkable apotheosis upon his return to India", which resulted in his achieving even more success in his homeland than before.
 According to Urban, Rajneesh's followers had succeeded in portraying him as a martyr, promoting the view that the Ranch "was crushed from within by the Attorney General's office ... like the marines in Lebanon, the Ranch was hit by hardball opposition and driven out."

 A long drawn out fight with land use non-profit organisation 1000 Friends of Oregon also hurt the organisation.
 This took the form of both organisations pursuing legal interventions against each other.
 1000 Friends objected to Rajneesh proposed building plans.
 The fight lasted for several years and attracted the attention of the media.